cao-yan-phys/binary-quantum-radiation/README.md

 # Quantum radiation power from a classical Newtonian circular binary

-This repository contains Mathematica routines for computing the leading-order quantum radiation power from a classical Newtonian circular binary into selected massless final states, in Einstein gravity.
+This repository contains Mathematica routines for computing the leading-order quantum radiation power from a classical Newtonian circular binary into selected massless final states in Einstein gravity.

-The implemented power calculations cover real minimally coupled scalar pairs, massless Dirac fermion pairs, photon pairs, the standard single-graviton classical radiation channel, and the IR-divergent bulk three-graviton contribution to two-graviton emission.
+The implemented power calculations cover real minimally coupled massless scalar pairs, massless Dirac fermion pairs, photon pairs, the standard single-graviton classical radiation channel, and the IR-divergent bulk three-graviton contribution to two-graviton emission.
 The scalar, fermion, and photon pair-production power contributions are computed using spin-2 and spin-0 projections of the conserved classical source.
 The considered two-graviton power contribution comes from the Einstein-Hilbert cubic vertex, and its infrared limit is controlled by the soft theorem (the corresponding IR divergence cancels against virtual graviton corrections in an inclusive rate).

 <img src="diagrams.png" style="zoom:67%;" />